 Thank you for the efficiency in filling your orders.
-I have told everyone I know about the Vitalzymes.
-I first saw them on your website exactly 2 years ago.
-I went to the doctor and found out I had a uterus the size of a grapefruit.
-I took the Vitalzymes and within 3 days I had a clear, odorless discharge and within 2 weeks I had lost 4 lbs.
-From 112 to 108 lbs.
-I could continuously feel my lower abdomen involuntarily pulling in.
-It relieved my lower back pain and changed the tilt of my pelvis to a more upright position.
-I was so excited that I had avoided surgery.
+I first saw(Vitalzym) on your website two years ago.
+I went to the doctor and found out I had a (uterine fibroid) the size of a grapefruit.
+I took Vitalzym and within 3 days I had a clear, odorless discharge.
+Within 2 weeks I lost 4 lbs. (and) I could continuously feel my lower abdomen pulling in.
+Soon, my lower back pain was relieved...and I was so excited to have avoided surgery.
 I went to my check up one year later and the PA said that my uterus was slightly thickened.
-I ordered more Vitalzymes and began to feel the involuntary pulling in of the same area .
-I haven't been to my annual check up yet this year, but whatever happens, I know I have an alternative that works.Thank you for your service and this miracle product.
+I ordered more Vitalzym and began to feel the involuntary pulling-in of the same area ...Thank you for your service and this miracle product.

 I am so excited.
 I have only been using Vitalzym for a month and I can already tell it is working.
-I bought for fibroid relief, and it is working on so many other things too!
+I bought it for fibroid relief, and it is working on so many other things too!
 Thanks!